How Technologies Are Making Senior Care Safer

 Other Technologies That Benefit Seniors

 Not all of the technologies that benefit seniors focus on healthcare.
-Smart devices like the Amazon Echo and Google Home can read news articles and stories to benefits losing their eyesight.
+Smart devices like the Amazon Echo and Google Home can read news articles and stories to benefit losing their eyesight.
 Smart hubs like the Echo can also order anything from groceries to household goods, and have them delivered to the senior’s home.

 New technology can even keep seniors entertained.
 Netflix and Apple TV, for instance, have audio features that describe scenes to give audiences with poor eyesight a richer experience.